Click to Get More Classics about Chinese Mythology

 Bai Ze is an extremely knowledgeable animal that can speak human language.
 It has beautiful white fur, which makes it looks like a goat with one horn and two wings.

-Bai Ze has knowledge in respect to all evil monsters, ghosts, and the means to defeat them.
+Bai Ze has knowledge with respect to all evil monsters, ghosts, and the means to defeat them.

-Once, Bai Ze came to the secular world and passed on those information to the Yellow Emperor (Huang Di), who then edited those knowledge into a book and disseminated it to all civilians.
+Once, Bai Ze came to the secular world and passed on that information to the Yellow Emperor (Huang Di), who then edited that knowledge into a book and disseminated it to all civilians.

-San Qing delivers messages for the Goddness Xi Wangmu and accompanies her wherever she goes.
+San Qing delivers messages for the Goddess Xi Wangmu and accompanies her wherever she goes.

 According to historical documents, the famous Chinese emperor Liu Che of the Han Dynasty once saw a San Qing bird and was very excited; he then was told that the deity from Mount Kunlun will be visiting soon.

-So he started preparing for her arriving.
-Some time later, Xi Wangmu came, rewarded Emperor Liu Che seven magical peaches, and promised him the prosperity of his country and the success of military activities.
+So he started preparing for her arrival.
+Sometime later, Xi Wangmu came, rewarded Emperor Liu Che seven magical peaches, and promised him the prosperity of his country and the success of military activities.

-Based on description of Mythology and activity territory of ancient Chinese people, the Mount Xicheng, which was apotheosized in Chinese culture afterwards, is believed as the prototype of the mysterious Mount Kunlun.
+Based on the description of Mythology and activity territory of ancient Chinese people, Mount Xicheng, which was apotheosized in Chinese culture afterward, is believed as the prototype of the mysterious Mount Kunlun.

 Mount Xicheng is located in Shanxi province, where earliest Chinese ancestors lived and built the fundamental mold of Chinese culture, where Yu the Great fought with the huge flood and great King Tang of Shang Dynasty held big ceremonies to pray for rain.

-Today, habitants here still could recognize four gates and nine paths of this mountain, exactly the same as it is described about the legendary Mount Kunlun.
+Today, inhabitants here still could recognize four gates and nine paths of this mountain, exactly the same as it is described the legendary Mount Kunlun.